 Professional, technical and scientific

 This is a posh way of describing careers which require a high level of education, such as a degree.
 This includes careers in medicine, science and research, and engineering.
-In this area, Kent jobs rose by 17.7% between 2009 and 2015, to 47,800 – a lot higher than in the whole South East region.
+There were 42,800 Kent jobs in this sector in 2016.

 Healthcare and social care